jaglima/jaglima.github.io/content/posts/2023-06-08-Reproducibility_five.md

 **Deployment and Observability**: They focus on deploying models for real-time inference and monitoring model quality once they are deployed in production.
 Their aim is to facilitate post-deployment control tasks such as monitoring feature drift, conducting A/B testing, and more.

-With real world examples, we can mention some interesting examples:
+With real world examples, we can mention some interesting cases:

 The only tool offering coverage for all aforementioned layers is Weights & Biases.
 It is a paid SaaS solution.